joaquin-corchero/Phoenix-Graphql/README.md

 Little application showcasing phoenix with graphql using absinthe_plug with json as datasource.

+I hope the names on the modules will make easier to understand how things fit together.

 To start your Phoenix app:

 * Install dependencies with `mix deps.get`